noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 12/4/2021 12:59 **Andreu** in subliminal message saying to me why I don't commit suicide.
 He has put me in a shit of Mafia, Masonry and illegal military development.
 His game is to fuck the mind of the target individual summing above him a lot of different problems.
 It's from I was an adolescent that this military have utilized me to build this history.
 He's a slow assassin.

+- 12/4/2021 14:38 **Francesca** speak about a man that will come to kill me in my house.
+She say that he is a man that have worked for her family.

 ![](http://telecomlobby.com/Images/90KHz_during_stalking.webp)